tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 --- abstract

 The advent of a cryptographically relevant quantum computer (CRQC) would render state-of-the-art, traditional public-key algorithms deployed today obsolete, as the mathematical assumptions underpinning their security would no longer hold.
 To address this, protocols and infrastructure must transition to post-quantum algorithms, which are designed to resist both traditional and quantum attacks.
 This document explains why engineers need to be aware of and understand post-quantum cryptography (PQC), detailing the impact of CRQCs on existing systems and the challenges involved in transitioning to post-quantum algorithms.
 Unlike previous cryptographic updates, this shift may require significant protocol redesign due to the unique properties of post-quantum algorithms.
-The authors would like to emphasize the fact that words/phrases like "current", "state-of-the art", or "ongoing" denotes the work/research/investigations/deployments/developments happening at the time of publishing this document.

 --- middle